msridhar/NullAway-wiki/Suppressing-Warnings.md

 ### Suppressing only initialization warnings

 You can write `@SuppressWarnings("NullAway.Init")` on a field declaration to only suppress warnings related to possibly-missing initialization of that field.
+You can also write `@SuppressWarnings("NullAway.Init")` on a constructor to suppress initialization-related warnings for that constructor, or `@SuppressWarnings("NullAway.Init")` on a class to suppress all initialization-related warnings for the class.

 ### Downcasting